Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/src/autorest.md

 ## Seal single value enums

 Prevents the creation of single-value extensible enum in generated code.
-The following single-value enum will be generated as string constants.
+The following single-value enum will be generated as string constant.

 ```yaml
 directive: